arangodb/docs-hugo/toolchain/arangoproxy/docs/howto.md

 {
     "webserver": ":8080",   // url+port the arangoproxy will be reachable
-    "logFile": "log.txt",   // where to write logs "datasetsFile": ""      // Where datasets examples for aql are stored
+    "logFile": "log.txt",   // where to write logs "datasetsFile": "",     // Where datasets examples for aql are stored
     // OpenApi module configuration
     "openapi": {
-        // Filepath to write the swagger spec for th webui team "apiDocsFile": "./openapi/api-docs.json",
+        // Filepath to write the Swagger/OpenAPI spec for the web interface team "apiDocsFile": "./openapi/api-docs.json",
-        // Filepath where the http-spec endpoint will load common openapi schemas
+        // Filepath where the http-spec endpoint loads common OpenAPI schemas "componentsFile": "./openapi/components.yaml"
-        "componentsFile": "./openapi/components.yaml"
     },
     // Cache module configuration